 First impressions are very important for both parties.
 While the coach and coachee arenít required to be best friends, they need to build a working relationship from day one in order to be successful.
 This can be difficult if the first impression isnít the best.

-This is a very common challenge for most coaches.
-They have a talented employee who just doesnít believe he or she has what it takes to be successful.
-When these insecurities are felt, the coachee doesnít put their best foot forward in their work or the coaching relationship.
+Building confidence is a very common challenge when coaching employees.
+There are a lot of talented employees who donít believe they have what it takes to be successful.
+When these insecurities are present, the coachee doesnít put their best foot forward in both work and the coaching relationship.
 Although it can be tough to help build confidence in another person, it is not impossible.

-One solution to this challenge is for the coach to be very specific about what the coachee is doing well.
+One solution to this challenge is for the coach to give very specific feedback on what the coachee is doing well.
 It is imperative that they give praise when things are going well and not dwell on the skills that still need to be worked on.
 Once a coachee has mastered a skill, the coach can encourage them to use the skill in different areas to continue to build their confidence.

 The coaching process is meant to build trust between the involved parties.
 This should be something that is started from the first meeting.
-It is hard to teach someone you do not trust and also to learn from someone you do not trust, so this challenge can be detrimental to the relationship if not addressed.
+It is hard to teach someone you do not trust.
+Itís even harder to learn from someone you donít trust.
+That makes this challenge detrimental to the relationship if not addressed.

-If you are interested in learning more about how coaching can benefit your organization, you can find more information on our website.
+If you are interested in learning more about how Insalaís coaching solutions can benefit your organization, request a demo today.